chrisnft/inft/packages/hardhat/README.md

 Hardhat is a framework or tool for developing Solidity contracts.
 The iNFT contracts are stored in directory _contracts_.
 Deployment uses the deployment script in _scripts/deploy.ts_.
+ThContract source code.

+# NFT Contract

-This is a quick rundown of the devleopment process and the source code for the iNFT contracts.
+> Interface for [ERC721](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/IERC721.sol)is is a quick rundown of the devleopment process and the source code for the iNFT contracts.

 ## Getting Started